Skip to main content

 Symptoms of Keratoconus

-When the shape of your cornea begins to bulge, it alters your eyesight in two different ways.
+When the shape of your cornea bulges, it alters your eyesight in two different ways.
 As the cone shape forms, your normally smooth corneal surface becomes wavy, called irregular astigmatism.
-Additionally, as your cornea expands, vision becomes increasingly nearsighted.
+As your cornea expands, vision becomes increasingly nearsighted.
 Focusing becomes impossible without eyeglasses or contact lenses.
 Usually, the problems begin in one eye and develop later in the other eye too.

-Typically, patient’s eyeglass prescription will change often as the vision becomes worse and contact lenses will be difficult to wear due to discomfort and improper fit.
+Typically, the patient’s eyeglass prescription will change often as the vision becomes worse, and contact lenses will be difficult to wear because of discomfort and improper fit.

-When keratoconus become more severe (which usually takes a long time however on occasion can happen rather quickly), the cornea can begin to swell and form scar tissue.
-This scar tissue can result in even further visual distortion and blurred vision.
+When keratoconus becomes more severe (which usually takes a long time; however, it can occasionally happen rather quickly), the cornea can swell and form scar tissue.
+This scar tissue can cause even further visual distortion and blurred vision.

 Altogether, these changes can create the following symptoms: